 What are the Most Common Injuries in a Bicycle Accident?

 It is a tragic fact that along with the increase in bicycle riding comes a spike in injury and fatal bicycle accidents in Las Vegas.
 The victim often faces life ahead with permanent impairments, whether physical, cognitive, or both.
 A seriously injured cyclist may no longer have the ability to earn a living, work in his or her profession, or enjoy the quality of life they had prior to being hit by a car, truck, or other vehicles.
-The Las Vegas bicycle accident attorneys at Cogburn Law Offices understand how difficult it can be moving forward after being seriously injured in a bicycle accident and are determined to help you obtain the compensation you deserve for your loses.
+The Las Vegas bicycle accident attorneys at Cogburn Law understand how difficult it can be moving forward after being seriously injured in a bicycle accident and are determined to help you obtain the compensation you deserve for your losses.
 The most common injuries sustained in a bike accident include:

 - Broken bones